manuelkoso/machine-sheduling/README.md

 which instances will be included in the optimization process.

 It follows a code snippet on how to run the optimization for synthetic instances (placed in the `data/random` folder) for both models.
+In order to optimize real instance, replace the `evaluate_all_instances` argument with `RealInstanceMeta`

 ```python
 from src.ModelEvaluator import ModelEvaluator